USEPA/WNTR/documentation/controls.rst

     >>> print(rule2)
     Rule rule2 := if sim_time >= 435600 sec then set HeadPump('10').status to Open with priority 3

 Since rules operate on a different timestep than controls, these rules might behave differently than the controls defined above.
+Controls (or simple controls in EPANET) operate on the hydraulic timestep while rules (or rule-based controls in EPANET) operate at a smaller timestep.
+By default, the rule time step is 1/10th of the hydraulic timestep.

 More complex rules can be written using one of the Boolean logic condition classes.
 The following example creates a new rule that will open pipe 330 if both conditions are true,